mhoogveld/check_cisco_ip_sla/README.md

   -m {list,check}, --mode {list,check}
                         Operation mode
   -e ENTRIES, --entries ENTRIES
-                        SLA entry (or entries) to check, specify as 'all', a single value or comma-separated list (default 'all') --perf                Return performance data (failed percentage, round-trip times)
+                        SLA entry (or entries) to check, specify a single value, a comma-separated list or 'all' to check all entries available.
+All entries must be of the same type. (default 'all')
+  --perf                Return performance data (failed percentage, round-trip
+                        times)
   --critical-pct CRITICAL_PCT